 CHANGES IN PROGRAM: Students who want to change their program should first visit with a counselor or advisor for details about the program, including entry requirements and enrollment availability.
 Next, students must complete the Change of Program form.
 The Change of Program form must be returned to the Student Services staff at any campus.
 Program changes will become effective once students have been officially accepted into the new program.
 Changes in program need to be made prior to registering for courses in the new program.

-ADDRESS CHANGES: Students wishing to change an address must submit notification online using the Web Info System, or submit written notification in person, by fax or by mail to the attention of the Student Services Office on any campus.
+ADDRESS CHANGES: Students wishing to change an address must submit notification online by logging into myDMACC, or submit written notification in person, by fax or by mail to the attention of the Student Services Office on any campus.

 Tuition & Fees

 Please refer to www.dmacc.edu/registration for tuition and fee rates.